 Just A Minute, 1967

-This BBC Radio panel game that just keeps running.
-By 2013 the show had ran for an amazing sixty six series and counting.
+This BBC Radio panel game that just keeps running. it’s now 2023 and the show has been running for an amazing 91 series and counting.

 The idea behind the show was first used in a show One Minute Please, chaired by Roy Plomley.
 Whilst the fundamental rules were the same, the game was played in two teams of three rather than with four individual contestants.
 This show was broadcast between 1951 and 1957.
 There had been previous incarnations of the show in other countries, these included a 1952 version in South Africa, as well as a television version on the DuMont network in the United States.